ilastik/ilastik.github.io/documentation/carving/carving.md

 <a href="snapshots/labeling3-zoomed.png" data-toggle="lightbox"><img src="snapshots/labeling3-zoomed.png" class="img-responsive" /></a>

 After saving an object, all existing markers will be removed to allow segmenting a new object from scratch.
-To see which objects have already been segmented and saved the **Done** overlay can be enabled by clicking on the little eye in that layer:
+To see which objects have already been segmented and saved the **Completed Segments** overlay can be enabled by clicking on the little eye in that layer:

 <a href="snapshots/labeling4-zoomed.png" data-toggle="lightbox"><img src="snapshots/labeling4-zoomed.png" class="img-responsive" /></a>